Home Lessons Tutorials Links Books About Us Site Map

 He was the second of seven Presidents who came from Virginia.

-Jefferson originated the custom of shaking hands with the President of the U.S. Before his term people bowed to the President.
+Jefferson originated the custom of shaking hands with the President of the U.S. Before his term people bowed to the President rather than shake hands.

 Thomas Jefferson had two vice presidents during his terms, Aaron Burr (1801-1805) and George Clinton (1805-1809).